Want your teen to lay off sugary drinks? The solution may be peer pressure.

 Leveraging Peer Pressure

-A report from the Centers for Disease Control and Prevention (CDC) has found that 80 percent of young adults—especially those between 12 and 19 years old—drink sugar-sweetened beverages every day.
+A from the Centers for Disease Control and Prevention (CDC) has found that 80 percent of young adults—especially those between 12 and 19 years old—drink sugar-sweetened beverages every day.
 Those drinks make up anywhere from 13 to 28 percent of their daily intake of calories.
 Children in the Appalachian region were shown to have higher rates of consumption compared to others their age, Smith reported.

 “We tend to think first of risky behaviors when we study adolescents, but they do positive things, too,” Smith said.
 “With the right guidance and support, they are powerful influencers.
 We might as well use peer pressure to our advantage.”